CARV-ICS-FORTH/knot/docs/user-guide.md

 Selecting "Metrics" from the menu on the left will redirect you to Grafana.
 Click on the search icon on the top-left of the screen to get a list of preconfigured metric dashboards.

+Selecting "Cost" from the menu on the left will redirect you to OpenCost for cost monitoring.

 Services screen
 ---------------